Fast spatial simulation of extreme high-resolution radar precipitation data using INLA: Discussion and conclusion

 It is known that \texttt{R-INLA} can struggle to approximate the posterior distribution if given suboptimal initial values, or if some parameters are not well identifiable in practice.
 Our chosen model for the conditional intensity process is highly flexible, and different combinations of the model parameters may sometimes produce similar likelihood values.
 In practice, we have seen that small changes in the model formulation or initial values can lead to large changes in the estimated parameters, and care should therefore be taken when applying this methodology in other settings.
 However, since these different parameters produce similar likelihood values, they all seem to perform equally well, when considering the QQ plots and estimates of \(\chi_p(d)\) in Section~\ref{sec:case_study:final_simulations}.
 We have never observed that a small change in model formulation or initial values can lead to a noticeably worse model fit overall.

 Parameters of the marginal precipitation distributions are estimated using latent Gaussian models with conditional independence assumptions given a relatively simple latent field.
 Such assumptions might fail to account for the complex spatio-temporal dependence structures of precipitation data and might therefore produce too small uncertainty estimates, due to an overestimation of the effective sample size.
-However, to the best of our knowledge, no computationally tractable methods exist that can accounting well for such complex spatio-temporal dependence in such large and high-dimensional data sets.
+Furthermore, no uncertainty propagation takes place between the different models.
+However, to the best of our knowledge, no computationally tractable methods exist that can account well for uncertainty propagations and such complex spatio-temporal dependence in such large and high-dimensional data sets.
 Additionally, an underestimation of the uncertainty is not too problematic when we only use point estimates of the parameters for modelling the marginal distributions.
-Also, the reasonable parameter estimates displayed in Section~\ref{sec:case_study:marginal_model} and the almost perfect QQ plots in the Supplementary Material imply that our marginal models perform well, even though they are based on oversimplified conditional independence assumption.
+Also, the reasonable parameter estimates displayed in Section~\ref{sec:case_study:marginal_model} and the model evaluation in the Supplementary Material imply that our marginal models perform well, even though they are based on the oversimplified conditional independence assumption.
+We also assume the tail parameter for the GP distribution to be positive.
+This is appropriate for modelling precipitation, which is known to have a heavy tail.
+Currently, \texttt{R-INLA} cannot fit GP models with a negative tail parameter.
+Therefore, if the data suggest a possibly negative tail parameter, a different inferential method should be used for the GP model.